ugur-sa/portfolio/src/content/posts/HowICreatedAFinancialDatasetAndTrainedBERTOnIt.md

         f.write(link + '\n')
 ```

-Now that I had the links in a file, I could use the scraping script from before and just loop over all the links to scrape each articles text and save it to the database.
+Now that I had the links in a file, I could use the scraping script from before and just loop over all the links to scrape the text of each article and store it in the database.

+## Splitting the text into sentences

-This was the first step of the creation process.
-Step two was to split the text into each sentence, save them to another table and then with the help of three BERT models ([FinancialBERT](https://huggingface.co/Sigma/financial-sentiment-analysis), [FinBERT](https://huggingface.co/ProsusAI/finbert) and [DistilRoBERTa](https://huggingface.co/mrm8488/distilroberta-finetuned-financial-news-sentiment-analysis)) classify each sentence into one of the following categories: "bullish", "bearish" or "neutral".
+This was the first step in the process.
+The second step was to split the text into individual sentences, save them in another table and then use three BERT models ([FinancialBERT](https://huggingface.co/Sigma/financial-sentiment-analysis), [FinBERT](https://huggingface.co/ProsusAI/finbert) and [DistilRoBERTa](https://huggingface.co/mrm8488/distilroberta-finetuned-financial-news-sentiment-analysis)) to classify each sentence into one of the following categories: "bullish", "bearish" or "neutral".
 Each model was trained on a different pre-trained BERT model and fine-tuned on the [financial_phrasebank](https://huggingface.co/datasets/financial_phrasebank) dataset.

 For the sentence extraction part there exist libraries like NLTK but I found a little script that uses regular expressions and neat little tricks to do a better job: